The World of Mayukh Bose

 I went to school at Vanavani Matriculation and managed to wring a Bachelor of Engineering degree out of those stubborn folks out at Madras University.
 I also spent a little while working on a Masters at Purdue University before deciding to become a programmer full time.
 I then moved to California and haven't looked back ever since.

-I have one older sister (Mohua), one younger brother (Manjul), one very beautiful, wonderful and charming fiancee (Suzanne) who is very addicted to sushi and lots of good friends (weird or otherwise).
+I have one older sister (Mohua), one younger brother (Manjul), one very beautiful and wonderful wife (Suzanne) who is very addicted to sushi and lots of good friends (weird or otherwise).
 In time, I will link to each one of their home pages here.
 For now, you're going to have to take my word for it.

 TOP